Phyks/ampache_react/CONTRIBUTING.md

 --silent extractTranslations`, called `index.js`.
 Copy the lines in `./app/locales/index.js` to include your new translation and translate all the strings in the `./app/locales/$LOCALE/index.js` file you have just created.

+## Coding style

+No strict coding style is used in this repo.
+ESLint and Stylelint, ran with `npm run test` ensures a certain coding style.
+Try to keep the coding style homogeneous.